 A report by the American Transportation Research Institute states that a lack of drivers is currently the major issue in the trucking industry.
 This problem was intensified by COVID-19, as the pandemic caused demand for truck drivers to increase.

 Therefore, even if logistics companies enhance their vehicle fleets to fulfill rising e-commerce demand, they can still struggle with hiring new drivers.
-Find out how to retain drivers in our article on building an efficient and convenient driver app.
+Learn how to retain and attract new drivers with a robust fleet management system.

 Let’s discover what could be an effective solution to all of the above-mentioned issues.